BUMET2023CS673Team4/market-frontend/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run build`

+Builds the app for production to the build folder.
+It correctly bundles React in production mode and optimizes the build for the best performance.

+The build is minified and the filenames include the hashes.
+Your app is ready to be deployed!

+### `npx playwright test -ct`

+Runs component tests currently
+Open [http://localhost:3100](http://localhost:3000) to view it in your browser.
+Further functionality

 ## Structure
+- `public` contains index.html - do not remove
 - `src` contains the all code files
  - `Footer` footer style and html widget
  - `Header` header style and html widget